 Medical records are an important part of the GP-patient relationship.
 This page outlines the RCGP's position on a number of issues relating to patient records, including giving patients access to their records online and the need for adequate safeguards when patient data is used by the NHS to increase our understanding of diseases and population health need.

-The RCGP has publicly commented on plans to introduce a new system in England through which patient data will be used to better understanding diseases and the health needs of patients at a population level.
+In 2014, the RCGP publicly commented on plans to introduce a new system in England through which patient data will be used to better understanding diseases and the health needs of patients at a population level.

-Read our Parliamentary Briefing on care.data (March 2014) [PDF]
+Read our Parliamentary Briefing on care.data (PDF file, 20 KB) from March 2014

 RCGP Health Informatics Group